mzavattaro/weather-widget/README.md

 ### Note:

 This app requires the lastest version of Node.js to be installed.
-You can download Node.js directly from: (https://nodejs.org/en/download/) or via Homebrew `brew install node` if you're running macOS.
+You can download Node.js directly from: https://nodejs.org/en/download/ or via Homebrew `brew install node` if you're running macOS.

 ## Usage

 To use the weather widget app, the user must agree to allow their browser to obtain their location data.
 A popup will appear requesting the user to allow or block geolocation.
-Once allowed, it may take a few moments for the weather widget to fetch the 5 day weather forecast from Open Weather Map.
+Once allowed, it may take a few moments for the weather widget to fetch the 5 day weather forecast from Open Weather Map's API.
 Once fetched, the widget will display the user's personal weather information on side scrollable cards.
-Each card shows the weather information for the next 5 days.
+Each card shows the weather information for the next 5 days, including today's.

+You can use a production ready build of the weather widget here: https://zen-sammet-f74117.netlify.com/

 ## Issues